cunybpl/mandvmodeling/README.md

 ## Overview

 MandVModeling is an open-source Python project for modeling and visualizing changepoint models.
 It provides tools for generating coordinates, plotting data, and analyzing trends in time series data.
-Borrows heavily from CUNY Building Performance Lab's `changepointmodel` Github repository.
+Uses research-driven findings to make modifications and additions to [CUNYBPL's `changepointmodel` Github repository](https://github.com/cunybpl/changepointmodel).

 ## Table of Contents